DarylLau/XYZ-Portal/README.md

 ## Before you start

 Make sure to have node and MongoDB installed.
-Default port of MongoDB will be used.
+Default port of MongoDB is used.

 ## To Begin

-Download/clone the src code into a directory.
+1. Download/clone the src code into a directory.
-Open a command prompt and go to directory and run `npm install` to download the dependencies.
+2. Open a command prompt and go to directory and run `npm install` to download the dependencies.
-Navigate to the 'src' folder of the directory and run `node server.js` to start the server Open another command prompt and go to the directory and run `npm start` to run the app in development mode.
+3. Navigate to the 'src' folder of the directory and run `node server.js` to start the server
+4. Open another command prompt and go to the directory and run `npm start` to run the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.